sonatype/operator-iq/README.md

 ## Building for Production

 1. Rebuild the image:
-   `operator-sdk build registry.connect.redhat.com/sonatype/nxiq-operator-certified`
+   `operator-sdk build registry.connect.redhat.com/sonatype/nxiq-operator-certified:[operator-version]`
 2. Follow the "Upload Your Image" instructions with IDs provided at https://connect.redhat.com/project/4049231/view to login and push your docker image.
    1. `[image-id]` can be collected from `docker images`
    2. `[image-name]` is `nxiq-operator-certified`
-   3. `[tag]` is the next version that's not already there, such as: `1.90.0-1`
+   3. `[tag]` is the operator version that's not already there in the form: `1.90.0-1`
 3. Package and upload metadata to Operator Config
-   1. `cd bundle; zip -rv ../nxiq-operator-certified-metadata.zip .`
+   1. Create the bundle zip file: `./scripts/bundle.sh`
    2. Upload the zip to "Operator Config" of https://connect.redhat.com/project/4049231/view
    3. Once it successfully scans, which can take up to an hour, publish the config.